rytsh/indigo/README.md

 Indigo hold all data in memory and case sensetive like what you see in json file.

 Add an `id` field when PUT, POST, PATCH if you working on an array. indigo not put an auto-id. `id` field help us to find data in array.
-If same URL uses order is UI > API > FILE
+If same URL uses, order is UI > API > FILE
 I will add more useful stuff in it and write test cases.
 If you see any error or wants to support something write me.

 ## Options